breadli428/eth-computational-models-of-motion/Readme.md

 If a Boid has a distance from the obstacle center smaller than the obstacle radius, a repulsive force that is *inversely proportional to the square of the distance* will be applied.
 In order to generate a mild force feedback and reduce overshoot, an offset term is considered in the force formulation.
 To avoid Boids bursting into the obstacle, the positions of Boids will be reset to the surface of the obstacle once that happens.

 This feature is realized in the function `TVStack collision_avoidance(TVStack positions_temp)`.

+For the video demo of this feature please click [here](https://youtu.be/g2D7nSune18).

 ### Collaboration and Adversary